Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

 A documentary titled Benn vs McClellan The Fight of Their Lives was released in 2011.

-The documentary features a reunion between the fighters with Benn breaking down following his interaction with McClellan.
+The documentary features a reunion between the fighters with Nigel Benn breaking down following his interaction with McClellan, featuring the American’s sister Lisa McClellan who has been by his side all the way.

-The documentary features interviews with the referee and trainers who witnessed the fight.
+The documentary features interviews with Alfred Asaro and trainers who witnessed the fight.
 It was a night that changed boxing forever.
 A fight that those who witnessed it will never forget.

 240 Shares